Mukambar/rsschool-cv/cv.md

-1.Mukambar Karimova

-2.Contacts:
-telegram @MukambarKrimova
+ **__Mukambar Karimova__**

+***
+Contacts:
+         *telegram: @MukambarKarimova
-Instagram @karimovamukambar
+         *Instagram: @karimovamukambar
-Facebook  Karimova Mukambar
+         *Facebook: Karimova Mukambar

+***

+**Personal Info**
-3. I am 21 years old junior student at Inha University in Tashkent(IUT).
+ I am 21 years old junior student at Inha University in Tashkent(IUT).
 The main purpose of entering to IUT was studying computer science and understanding how electronics work and what is the main concepts of programming.
 First two years I took such courses as IntroToIT, Calculus, Physics, OPP with C++, CED, Linear Algebra, Data Structure, Java, DLC, Discrete Math, System programming, Computer Architecture, Engineering Math, IntroToEconomics, Academic English, Basic Korean.

+***

+**Self Education**
+During the last time I took online cources such as Udacity, FreeCodeCamp, and Udemy.
+*HTML
+*CSS
+*JavaScript

+***

+**Activity**
-In addition, I was volunteer in different events ICTWeek2018, GoogleDevFest2018, and mentor  DigiGirlsUzbekistan2019, HourOfCodeSukok2019, HourOfCodeAl-Khorazmiy-School.
+ I was volunteer in different events ICTWeek2018, GoogleDevFest2018, and mentor  DigiGirlsUzbekistan2019, HourOfCodeSukok2019, HourOfCodeAl-Khorazmiy-School.

+***

+**Work**
-Since February 2019 I am working as Scratch instructor at CodeCraft.
+Since February 2019 I have been working as Scratch instructor at CodeCraft.

-4. C++
-   Java Basics
-   JavaScript

-   5. and 6. no projects

-7. Udacity
-   NesoAcademy
-   Udemy

-8. IELTS 6.0
-   LanguageLink
+***

+**Enlish**
+I have IELTS score 6.0 .
+I learn English Language in LanguageLink.